-Taking into consideration that we are emerging from a challenging period of economic uncertainty, it is more important than ever to continue to deliver relevant commercialization programs that support economic growth and prosperity in British Columbia.
+Taking into consideration that the BC economy continues to emerge from a challenging period of economic uncertainty, it is more important than ever to continue to deliver relevant commercialization programs that support economic growth and prosperity in British Columbia.
 BCIC is strengthening our province's knowledge economy through its established partnerships with industry, government and research institutions.
 By scaling our programs to meet the growing needs of the market, we enhance the entrepreneurial community and encourage the commercialization of technology.

 BCIC's entrepreneurship programs operate with a small core of paid staff and a cadre of volunteer business leaders and mentors.
-Program implementation in some parts of British Columbia may be hampered by exceptionally strong demand from local industries for experienced managers and business leadership making it difficult to recruit the necessary volunteers.
+Program implementation in some parts of British Columbia may be hampered by exceptionally strong demand from local industries for experienced managers and business leadership, making it difficult to recruit the necessary mentors and volunteers.

-An emerging industry issue that's having a significant effect on entrepreneurship and commercialization is a world-wide increase in the number of patent lawsuits.
+An emerging industry issue that is having a significant effect on entrepreneurship and commercialization is a worldwide increase in the number of patent lawsuits.
 While some industries can operate successfully using trade secret protection, companies developing and exporting innovative new products are at increasing risk of litigation by patent holders.

-SIGNIFICANT FINANCIAL AND OPERATIONAL RISKS AND OPPORTUNITIES
+RISKS AND OPPORTUNITIES

 BCIC operates with support from its primary funder, the Ministry of Technology, Innovation and Citizens' Services.
-In addition, BCIC relies on both financial support from the private sector, and volunteer participation from recognized experts and leaders in their fields.
-Further, BCIC leverages funding from other sources to continually increase its impact in the growth of the knowledge economy.
+In addition, BCIC relies on volunteer participation from recognized experts and leaders in their fields.
+BCIC leverages funding from other sources to continually increase its impact on the growth of the BC knowledge economy.

-It is important to recognize that building the knowledge economy is a long term objective and an opportunity requiring partners at all levels of government, institutions and the private sector to remain committed to its growth.
+It is important to recognize that building a knowledge economy is a long-term objective and an opportunity requiring partners at all levels of government, institutions and the private sector to remain committed to its growth.